 Iain Dale has written an article for The Guardian's 'Comment is Free' blog, where he suggests: "I may be a blogger but I'm not an attack dog."
 Worth a read, as an update on bloggers' role in the Prescott affair.

-Email to get in touch or to call me, I'm in our Tech City office.
+Email to get in touch or to call me, I'm in our London office.

 « BBC Two does Second Life | Main | The 'I hate Ronaldo' campaign »